 Leather so to speak has become sort of a second skin.
 In this issue of Ageless Style, I share how to style leather over 40.
 In a later issue, I will address how to wear leather on leather.

 Tips to style leather over 40

-- It is much easier to look fabulous in real leather than faux leather.
+- It is much easier to look fabulous in real leather than faux leather, often called pleather.
 The latter often looks too shiny (and fake).
 Too shiny material adds pounds and may draw the attention to a feature of our body where attention may be unwanted.
-Fake leather wrinkles funny.
+Fake leather also wrinkles in an odd way.

 - When you want to wear leather to work, try a straight or pencil leather skirt, a leather blazer or leather pants.
 In all cases, the leather items should be cut as a classic fabric item in this category would be cut.

 - Add pearls, either as a necklace or as earrings or studs.
-Avoid wearing pearls for both as it reads old-fashioned.
+Pro tip: Avoid wearing pearls for both as it reads old-fashioned (read too matchy-match).

 - A leather trench coat is a great investment as a second trench coat in a windy climate.

-- A cocoon cut leather coat is an ageless classic too, but does not do any good for your shape.
-But when you can pull this style off and love the freedom of movement it permits, go for it (see example below).
+- A cocoon cut leather coat is an ageless classic option too, but does not do any good for your shape.
+But when you are tall and can pull this style off and love the freedom of movement that this cut permits, by all means go for it (see example below).